a23879529/VDSSnet/README.md

 Master thesis program: VDSSnet.

-Use input_test3 to check your input frames name,dir,path,etc is correct.
+1.Use input_test3 to check your input frames name,dir,path,etc is correct.

-Use train3.py to train.
+2.Use train3.py to train.

-Use test3_ok.py to test.
+3.Use test3_ok.py to test.

-Use 生成霧度圖.py to generate synthetic frames.
+4.Use 生成霧度圖.py to generate synthetic frames.

-Use 把圖接在一起.py to concate frames togather.
+5.Use 把圖接在一起.py to concate frames togather.

-Use frames轉video.py to turn frames into video.
+6.Use frames轉video.py to turn frames into video.

 If you find this codes helpful, plese cite this paper when you use our codes.
 ```